Acceptable Use Policy

 Users are expected to be polite and considerate of other users, to use appropriate language in electronic communications, and to confine their use of computing resources to further educational objectives.

 The following behaviors are considered unacceptable:

 - Damaging devices and their peripherals.
-This includes removal or alteration of identifying labels, barcodes, or serial numbers.
+This includes removal or alteration of peripherals, identifying labels, barcodes, or serial numbers.

 - Using information technology resources for commercial purposes, partisan political purposes, or for any unlawful purpose.

 - Using electronic media to harass or threaten other persons, or to display, design, copy, store, draw, print, or publish obscene language or graphics.

 - Repeatedly or purposefully engaging in activities which unreasonably tax computing and network resources or go beyond their intended or acceptable use.
 Borrowing, lending, falsifying or misusing a computer account, or allowing, or facilitating the unauthorized access to use of school computing resources by a third party.

 - Using school computing resources to gain or attempt to gain unauthorized access to computing resources either inside or outside of school.